Ghostmodeslim/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 4 Last lines of a file
 Task 5 Id prefer the first ones actually
 Task 6 line number 2
+Task 7 it is a good file that cuts iron without making a noise